Kakinada: Railways

-SCR operates its carriage and Wagon depot which is one of the medium sized depots in Vijayawada division.
+SCR operates its carriage and Wagon depot which is one of the medium-sized depots in Vijayawada division.
 It's the second station after Vijayawada Junction railway station to have Intermediate Overhauling IOH shed for all types of coaches.

 Waterways

 Kakinada Port is located on the shore of Bay of Bengal.
 It is one of the intermediate ports in the state.
 The National Waterway 4 connects Kakinada with Puducherry and was declared in 2008 as National Waterway by the Inland Waterways Authority of India for cargo transport and tourism.

 Airways

 The nearest airport is Rajahmundry Airport which is 55 km from the city.
 Reliance Industries Ltd (RIL) operates an Aerodrome at Gadimoga in the city.
 Cocanada was a stop by Francesco de Pinedo of the Regia Aeronautica and his mechanic, Ernesto Campanelli, during Pinedo's 1925 Rome- Australia-Tokyo-Rome flight.

 Education

-The primary and secondary school education is imparted by the government, aided and private schools of the School Education Department of the state.
-The medium of instruction followed by different schools are English and Telugu.
+Kakinada, known as an educational hub in Andhra Pradesh, provides a wide range of primary, secondary, and higher education options.
+Primary and secondary education in the city is offered by government, aided, and private schools under the School Education Department of Andhra Pradesh, with instruction available in both English and Telugu.

-Kakinada is an educational hub, meeting the growing educational demands of the state.
-Several professional colleges in and around the city offer courses in engineering, medicine, information technology and management at the graduate and postgraduate levels.
-The Jawaharlal Nehru Technological University, Kakinada, previously established as Vizagapatnam college of Engineering on military land offers engineering courses and has a business school.
+The city and its surrounding areas are home to numerous professional institutions offering courses in fields such as engineering, medicine, information technology, and management at both undergraduate and postgraduate levels.
+Among these institutions, Jawaharlal Nehru Technological University, Kakinada (JNTU Kakinada), stands out.
+Originally established as Vishakapatnam College of Engineering on former military land, it offers a variety of engineering programs and includes a business school.

-Ministry of commerce has inaugurated the Indian Institute of Foreign Trade in the city making it only their 3rd campus in the country after Delhi & Kolkata.
+Rangaraya Medical College, established in 1958 by Dr. M. V. Krishna Rao and Dr. Datla Satyanarayana Raju, is another prominent institution in the city.
+Initially supported by donations, including land and financial contributions from various benefactors, the college became a fully government-run institution by 1981.
+The Government General Hospital, Kakinada serves as its teaching hospital.

-Andhra University Postgraduate Centre, established in 1977, is another college in Kakinada.
-The university is located on a 50.93 acre campus in Thimmapuram, six kilometers from the Kakinada Town Railway Station.
+The Andhra University Postgraduate Centre, founded in 1977, provides higher education in Kakinada.
+It is located on a 50.93 acre campus in Thimmapuram, approximately six kilometers from Kakinada Town Railway Station.
+Andhra Polytechnic, the first polytechnic college in Andhra Pradesh, was established in 1946 by the British Indian government on land donated by M. S. N. Charities in Jagannaickpur.

-Andhra Polytechnic was established in 1946 by the British India Government on the land donated by MSN Charities Jagannaickpur.
+In recent years, Kakinada's educational landscape has expanded with the establishment of the Indian Institute of Foreign Trade (IIFT), inaugurated by the Ministry of Commerce and Industry, making it the third IIFT campus in the country, after Delhi and Kolkata.

-National Institute of Technology, Andhra Pradesh, Tadepalligudem is 80 km from Kakinada City.
+Additionally, the city is home to several other prominent institutions, including P. R. Government College and Ideal College of Arts and Sciences, offering undergraduate and postgraduate courses.
+The National Institute of Technology, Andhra Pradesh, located in Tadepalligudem, is also situated 80 kilometres from Kakinada, further strengthening the region’s reputation as an educational center.